oscarsaleta/PBala/README.md

 ### Versions older than v4.1.0
 The command `make` takes care of compilation (if all dependencies are satisfied, no checks performed).
 No system-wide installation supported for these older versions.

-### Binary files

-Alternatively, you can download the tar.gz compressed binaries here <a href="mat.uab.cat/~osr/downloads/pbala/binaries.tar.gz"> and check if they work on your system.

 ## Documentation